 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category CS8.7 Sustainable construction, energy efficiency and renewable energy Requires new residential developments to meet Code for Sustainable Homes (CfSH) as required by building regulations.
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document prepared for the Conservation Areas of Cartmel and Burton in Kendal.
+CS8.7 Sustainable construction, energy efficiency and renewable energy Requires new residential developments to meet Code for Sustainable Homes (CfSH) as required by building regulations.
 Requires commercial buildings of more than 1000 sqm to meet BREEAM standard.
-Supports appropriate on- site renewable and low carbon energy sources wherever possible.
+Supports appropriate on-site renewable and low carbon energy sources wherever possible.
 Planning application monitoring data shows that conditions requiring BREEAM very good or excellent have been applied to a small number of commercial schemes including some supermarkets and industrial units.
 Planning application data shows that a condition relating to the Code for Sustainable Homes (Level 4) was applied to one residential scheme, but this was subsequently amended to reduce the requirement.
-BREEAM and CfSH have not therefore widely been used in the planning process based on this data.
-Policy to be refreshed in combination with other relevant policies and updated accordingly.
+BREEAM and CfSH have not therefore widely been used in Policy to be refreshed in combination with other relevant policies and updated accordingly.
 Needs to be refreshed in light of recent climate change emergency declaration and cross Cumbria action on climate change.
 Elements updated by Development Management Policy DM2.
-Policy DM2 supersedes elements of Policy CS8.7 in part 1 CS8.8 Development and flood risk This policy has largely been successful in ensuring flood risk to new and existing development is managed sustainably.
-However in recent years there have been a small number of instances of new development that has Policy to be refreshed in light of new evidence (Strategic Flood Risk Assessment update in progress) and updated understanding of flood risk and climate change impacts.
-Also need to align policy 1
+Policy DM2 supersedes elements of Policy CS8.7 in part.
+Category 1: Likely to require significant review, and amendment/or replacement.
+Policy Options 1.2 Policy Approaches 1.3 , 1.7, 8.5